|

 being eligible, begs his mother to correct the error and free him.

-by his brother, who had returned home, as well as his mother.
-They
+written by his brother, who had returned home, as well as his

-ask, "And when are you coming home?" not knowing the young man already
+mother.
+They ask, "And when are you coming home?" not knowing the

 The project

-letters and responding to those who have sent them.
-Some will be
+categorizing letters and responding to those who have sent them.

-included in a planned book, the royalties from which will be entirely
+Some will be included in a planned book, the royalties from which

-donated to veterans' projects, Carroll says.
-"It's very important
+will be entirely donated to veterans' projects, Carroll says.
+"It's

-to me that this is seen as clean and pure," he says.
+very important to me that this is seen as clean and pure," he

-the letters, Carroll has himself become a kind of historian.
+through the letters, Carroll has himself become a kind of

 "War letters